Hey, there handsome,

 I sometimes think back to those conversations and wonder how many of your dreams have been put on hold because of me.
 Because every day you come home from work, I think about how much you might long to hear “Daddy’s home!” as little feet come running to the door to greet you.
 And it breaks my heart.

-I need you to whisper to me each day the “sweet nothings” that affirm we are in this together.
+I need you to whisper to me the “sweet nothings” that affirm we are in this together.

 I need you to hold me and say, “I love you no matter what” or “I’m sorry we are going through this, but it’s not your fault.”

-I also need you to just hold me on those days when I’m too tired and too worn out to fight anymore.
+I also need you to hold me on those days when I’m too tired and too worn out to fight anymore.
 But it’s also on those tough days that I really need you to make it known that you are in this fight as well.

-I need you to not only pray for my womb, but tell me when you do.
-There is just something about knowing that your spouse is fighting not just physically, but spiritually for your family that makes your own hope and faith rise.
+I need you to not only pray for my womb but tell me when you do.
+There is just something about knowing that your spouse is fighting not just physically but spiritually for your family, making your own hope and faith arise.

-I also need you to give my hand an extra squeeze as we pass by children on the playground or a pregnant woman walks in to the room glowing, while rubbing her beautiful belly.
-It may not phase you, but I need you to let me know you understand that for me, it might hurt my heart in that moment.
+I also need you to give my hand an extra squeeze as we pass by children on the playground or a pregnant woman walks into the room glowing while rubbing her beautiful belly.
+It may not phase you, but I need you to let me know you understand that for me, it might hurt my heart at that moment.

-And so while I can’t always be the stronger, calmer, relaxed and more patient one, I know that you can.
-And deep down I know that you aren’t sleeping during this stormy season that we are caught up in.
-How could you when I know that your desire to have children is just as strong as mine, you just don’t show it like I do.
+And so, while I can’t always be the stronger, calmer, relaxed, and more patient one, I know that you can.
+And deep down, I know that you aren’t sleeping during this stormy season that we are caught up in.
+How could you when I know that your desire to have children is just as strong as mine, you just don’t show it as I do?
 And honestly?
 I’m thankful you don’t.

-I know there are many other women who feel as though their husbands are sleeping through the storms of life, but chances are, they aren’t sleeping, just dealing with it differently.
+I know many other women feel as though their husbands are sleeping through the storm, but chances are, they aren’t sleeping, just dealing with it differently.
 Give them grace and communicate with them what you need.
 Do you need words of encouragement?
 Tell him.
 Do you need hugs?
 Tell him.
 Do you need the occasional squeeze on the hand?
-Tell him.
-Because your husband won’t know what you need, until you tell him.
-For more on this subject of marriage and infertility, visit the following posts:
+Tell him, because your husband won’t know what you need until you tell him.
+For more on marriage and infertility, visit the following posts: